tboltondev/tboltondev/README.md

 # Tom Bolton

-Web Developer with over 5 years of experience, predominantly with JavaScript/TypeScript on both backend and frontend.
+Web Developer with 6 years of experience, predominantly with JavaScript/TypeScript on both backend and frontend.

 ## 🛠️ Main Skills
 JavaScript/TypeScript